vanilsonReepson/heroku-buildpack-casperjs/README.md

 Example: [leesei/heroku-casper-node](https://github.com/leesei/heroku-casper-node)

-You can replace Node with other language of your choice.
+You can replace Node with other language and driver of your choice.